bigskysoftware/htmx/www/extensions/web-sockets.md

 This event is triggered just after sending a message.
 This includes messages from the queue.

-If the event is cancelled, no message will be sent.
+Cancelling the event has no effect.

 ##### Details